 Indonesian

-I never learned satay from a cookbook.
-For me, it started with watching my uncle grill chicken skewers in the yard, the kind of weekend thing where someone always forgets the charcoal, and you make do with whatever’s in the fridge.
+I didn’t learn this from a cookbook; it started with watching my uncle grill in the backyard, the kind of weekend where someone forgets the charcoal and we just make it work.

 Sometimes it was chicken, sometimes it was whatever meat hadn’t expired yet—skewered, smoky, and eaten standing up.